Outputs a sequence of values from the specified enumerator, applying the specified filtering/ordering/limits.

 Or applying that limit after sorting

-{X|myenumlist: But(LimitTo 2) (But(Ordered Descending) BlokNames )|}
+{X|myenumlist: But(LimitTo 2) (But(Ordered Descending) BlokNames )|} to output:

 <ul class="my-blogs">